highfem/tqdne/README.md

 ## Sampling waveforms

-You can generate your own waveforms using the scripts in [scripts](./scripts).
+You can generate your own waveforms by using the scripts in [scripts](./scripts).
 See the corresponding README files for more information.

-## Weight files
+## Contributing

-You can find the weight files for the trained generative waveform model (GWM) on [Zenodo](https://zenodo.org/records/15687691), under the `weights` folder.
+Contributions in the form of pull requests are more than welcome.
+In order to contribute:

+1) Clone `tqdne` and install `uv` from [here](https://docs.astral.sh/uv/).
+2) Create a new branch locally `git checkout -b feature/my-new-feature` or `git checkout -b issue/fixes-bug`.
+3) Install all dependencies using: `uv sync --all-extras`.
+4) Install `pre-commit` (which we use for auto-formatting and checking code) using: `pre-commit install`.
+5) Implement your contribution.
+6) Run `uv run ruff check .` to check the code for issues.
+7) Push your changes and submit a PR 🙂.

 ## Acknowledgements